spacetimeengineer/mupy/README.md

 # Getting Started

-## mucli
+## Manufacturing Utility Command-Line-Tool (mucli)

-μpy comes with it bundled a command-line-interface application known as the mucli and behaves much like a linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users μpy's most rudimetry operation ; dispensing manufacturing resources for a given system-code.
+μpy comes with it bundled a command-line-interface application known as mucli or mucli-tool and behaves much like a linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users μpy's most rudimetry operation ; dispensing manufacturing resources for a given system-code.
 To enter mucli, in the linux terminal, navigate to the mucli directory in the project folder

 ```console
 $ python3 <package_location>/mupy/mucli/mucli.py
 ```

+        - system codes are fundemental to the mupy model and are explained further belo.
+They are essentially used to rapidly development partss and systems from pre-authored libraries.
+The system codes contain parameterization data and can be read/write by the human.

 ### Inputing a system-code